demisto/content-docs/docs/tutorials/tut-setup-dev.md

 #### Operating System

-We assume you have an Operating System and that is working :)
+We assume you have an Operating System and that it is working :)

 *Note:* if you're using **Windows with WSL**, and your code resides to a shared folder on the Windows tree (i.e. `/mnt/c/code/demisto`), please make sure that the folder is set to be [case sensitive](https://devblogs.microsoft.com/commandline/improved-per-directory-case-sensitivity-support-in-wsl/).